SmartExpertInc/onyx-cutom/SMARTDRIVE_SETUP.md

 - All OAuth flows and connector configurations work exactly like admin connectors

 ### Issue: Connectors created through Smart Drive are not private
-- ✅ **Fixed**: Modified Onyx's connector creation endpoints to force `AccessType.PRIVATE`
+- ✅ **Fixed**: Implemented proper user group linking for private connectors
 - Smart Drive connector links include `smart_drive=true` parameter
-- Backend detects this parameter and automatically sets access_type to PRIVATE
+- Backend creates a personal user group for each user (`smart_drive_user_{user_id}`)
+- Connectors are linked to the user's personal group, enabling proper access control
-- Connectors are now truly private and only visible to the user who created them
+- Documents are now truly private and only searchable by the user who created the connector
+- Smart Drive UI filters connectors to only show user's private Smart Drive connectors

 ## Next Steps for Production